 A certified private wealth advisor is for professionals whose clients include high-net worth clients.
 They often deal with individuals who have a net worth of more than $5 million.
 This certification means advisors can help high earners with things like tax, growing their assets and wealth succession.

 The designation is offered by the Investments and Wealth Institute and is obtained by taking a six-month course either through the institute, via the University of Chicago Booth School of Business or the Yale School of Management or an investment firm.
-To qualify, a candidate must have a bachelor’s degree or another certificate like the CFA, CFP or CPA and five years of experience in the field.
+To qualify, a candidate must have a bachelor’s degree or another certificate like the CFA, CFP® or CPA and five years of experience in the field.

 Why Use a CPWA?

-A CPWA is going to best serve wealth individuals with a net worth over $5 million.
+A CPWA is going to best serve wealthy individuals with a net worth over $5 million.
 It doesn’t mean high net worth individuals should only work with CPWAs, but they are a good option.

 8. Certified Estate Planner (CEP)

 This certification is designated by the National Institute of Certified Estate Planners and gives financial planners the knowledge to help people develop and plan their estate.
 It is a proctored exam.
-While there is a self-study manual of 770 pages, candidates can also opt for in-person study, which usually adds an additional 16-hours of class time.
+While there is a self-study manual of 770 pages, candidates can also opt for in-person study, which usually adds an additional 16 hours of class time.

 Why Use a CEP?